riptidewave93/UNVR-NAS/README.md

     `run bootcmdrecovery`

 6. Once recovery boots up, login with `ubnt:ubnt` or `root:ubnt`.
 You can also use telnet for this instead of UART if you prefer.
-7. Mount your HDD with the firmware image, backup the Unifi firmware, and then flash our custom firmware to the EMMC. (below command example assumes your ext4 disk partition is at /dev/sda1)
+7. Mount your HDD with the firmware image, backup the Unifi firmware, your u-boot env partitions, and then flash our custom firmware to the EMMC. (below command example assumes your ext4 disk partition is at /dev/sda1)

     ```
     mount /dev/sda1 /mnt
     cd /mnt
-    dd if=/dev/boot of=./unvrpro-emmc-backup.bin bs=4M
+    dd if=/dev/boot of=/mnt/unvrpro-emmc-backup.bin bs=4M
+    dd if=/dev/mtd1 of=/mnt/unvrpro-mtd1-uboot-env.bin
+    dd if=/dev/mtd2 of=/mnt/unvrpro-mtd2-uboot-env-redundant.bin
     gunzip debian-UNVRPRO.img.gz
     dd if=./debian-UNVRPRO.img of=/dev/boot bs=4M
+    sync
-    sync; reboot
+    reboot
     ```

 8. At this point you can remove the HDD/SSD you used, and enjoy Debian 12 with OpenMediaVault on your UNVR Pro!
 Default login for OpenMediaVault is `admin:openmediavault`.
 SSH login information is `debian:debian`.